content-island/workshop-step-by-step-guide/06-server-action-form/README.md

 </script>
 ```

-And finally, we can also use this function in the other newsletter component.
+Finally, we'll use this same function in the other newsletter component.

 _./src/pods/newsletter/components/newsletter-mini.astro_

 ```diff